apache/trafficserver/doc/reference/configuration/records.config.en.rst

    usable.
 See :ref:`Reducing Origin Server Requests
    <http-proxy-caching.en.html#reducing-origin-server-requests-avoiding-the-thundering-herd>`.

-.. ts:cv:: CONFIG proxy.config.cache.force_sector_size INT 4096
+.. ts:cv:: CONFIG proxy.config.cache.force_sector_size INT 0
    :reloadable:

-   Forces the use of a specific hardware sector size, 4096, for all disks.
+   Forces the use of a specific hardware sector size, e.g. 4096, for all disks.

    SSDs and "advanced format” drives claim a sector size of 512; however, it is safe to force a higher size than the hardware supports natively as we count atomicity in 512 byte increments.